Jim Gilmore: Ambassador to the OSCE

-Gilmore was considered for the position of United States Ambassador to Germany by the Trump Administration, but ultimately not chosen.
+Gilmore was considered for the position of United States Ambassador to Germany by the first Trump administration, but ultimately not chosen.
 In November 2018, Gilmore was nominated as the next U.S. Representative to the Organization for Security and Co-operation in Europe with the rank of ambassador.
 He was confirmed by the U.S. Senate on May 23, 2019.
 Gilmore took his oath of office on June 25, 2019 and presented his credentials to OSCE Secretary General Thomas Greminger on July 2, 2019.